abayomipopoola/abayomipopoola/src/content/blog/the-discipline-of-getting-things-done/index.md

 ![leadership assessment](./las.png)

-- In constract, a **Succession Depth Analysis** evaluates if the company has the talent pipeline to fill critical positions.
+- In contrast, a **Succession Depth Analysis** evaluates if the company has the talent pipeline to fill critical positions.
 It also evaluates if high-potential people are stuck in the wrong jobs.

 ![succession depth](./sda.png)